-The two separate Conformal Fuel Tanks (CFT) are nicely provided as separate parts as well and can be fitted or left off as desired.
-The larger Israeli underwing 600 gallon fuel tanks are nicely in the kit, but not the standard 370 gallon fuel tanks.
+The two separate Conformal Fuel Tanks (CFT) to be fitted onto the center fuselage are nicely provided as separate parts as well and can be fitted or left off as desired.

-The real F-16 block 52 had a beefed up landing gear as the aircraft is heavier than earlier blocks.
-The landing gear in the kit has correctly bulged main doors though not very obvious and also slightly thicker main wheels though they seem still a bit too thin.
+The real F-16 Block 52 had a beefed up landing gear as the aircraft is heavier than earlier blocks.
+The landing gear in the kit has correctly bulged main doors though on the parts not very noticeable and also slightly thicker main wheels though they seem still a bit too thin.

 The lower wing halves show large ejector pin marks, these definitely need filler!
 The static dischargers on the trailing edges are rather thick, so better replace these; cut them off and make them from thin fishing line as a final finishing stage.